 The great thing about creating tutorial articles is that you can use them to promote your affiliate products and services as well.

-Well, let’s say you found a great online tool that has helped you reach a goal.
+Well, let’s say you found a great online tool that has helped you reach a milestone or goal.
 Wouldn’t it be great to create a tutorial showing people how you did it?

-This is a great way to provide incredible value, and at the same time, reap the benefits of people buying into the affiliate products.
+This is a great way to provide value, and at the same time, reap the benefits of people buying into the affiliate products for themselves.